willzjacobson/benchmarks/Readme.md

 # Motivation

-* To provide benchmarks for building operation.
+* To provide benchmarks for building utilities comsumption.

 # Installation